ross-alexander/dq/characters/items/items.md

 juggling ball.
 The attack may now be tossed back atthe ttacker (grenado roll required) or the ball may be kept by the Fool.
 The Fool Plaque may be used up to four times and may store up to four balls.
-A fifth use ofthe Fool released all theremianing balls and the Fool disappears in a flourish of entertaining waves and bows.
+A fifth use ofthe Fool released all the remianing balls and the Fool disappears in a flourish of entertaining waves and bows.

 The Artist.
 This plaue is blank but when drawn conjures a collection of tiny paint pots, inks and pens.
 The plaque then folds out as a paint board with holders for the above.
-The owner of  the plague may then paint or draw into existane nay simple non livign non metal object e.g. a door, window, stairwell, lap etc. no larger than 10 x 10 x 10 feet in size.
+The owner of  the plague may then paint or draw into existane nay simple non livign non metal object e.g. a door, window, stairwell, lap etc. no larger than 10 × 10 × 10 feet in size.
 The plaque contains enough paints for a dozen drawings [now 11].

 Gorgeous Companion.
 When drawn a companion of the appropriate sex and